apache/drill/_docs/sql-reference/sql-window-functions/030-ranking-window-functions.md

 parent: "SQL Window Functions"
 ---

-## Ranking Window Functions

 Window functions operate on a set of rows and return a single value for each row from the underlying query.
-See SQL Window Functions.
 The OVER() clause differentiates window functions from other analytical and reporting functions.
+See [SQL Window Functions Introduction]({{site.baseurl}}/docs/sql-window-functions-introduction/).
+You can use ranking functions in Drill to return a ranking value for each row in a partition.

-The following table lists the ranking window functions in Drill with return data types and descriptions of each function:
+The following table lists the ranking window functions with supported data types and descriptions:

 | Window Function | Return Type      | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 |-----------------|------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|